bbarello/tech_employee_tracker/readme.md

 ```
 Developers are often tasked with creating interfaces that make it easy for non-developers to view
 and interact with information stored in databases.
 Often these interfaces are known as CMS.
-In this app is a architect and build a solution for managing a company's employees using node,
+In this app is a architect and build a solution for managing a company's employees using Node,
-inquirer, and MySQL.
+Inquirer, and MySQL.

 ```